Polkadot-Blockchain-Academy/pba-book/content/sustainable-opengov/slides.md

 - Recognition of specialized expertise may help foster sustainable participation
 - Legal protection frameworks could encourage more open communication
-- Predictable compensation models rather than retroactive or discretionary compensation tend to reduce uncertainty for contributors
+- Predictable and suitable compensation models rather than retroactive or discretionary compensation tend to reduce uncertainty for contributors
 - Long-term engagement benefits from appropriate recognition of value

 </pba-flex>